 The DOORS influence was even more pronounced until Fall of 2018 when the keyboardist Jonathan Draper left the band.
-They are now a 3-man band of Charles Michael Parks, Jr. as lead vocal and Bass player — a singer reminiscent in his approach and dulcet baritone voice to Jim Morrison; Ben McLeod at lead guitar — playing the Les Paul with the melodic riffs that haven’t been heard since Jimmy Page; and Robby Staebler laying down frenetic drumming reminiscent of Keith Moon.
+They are now a 3-man band of Charles Michael Parks, Jr. as lead vocal and Bass player — a singer reminiscent in his approach and dulcet baritone voice to Jim Morrison; Ben McLeod at lead guitar — playing the Les Paul with the melodic riffs that haven’t been heard since Jimmy Page, and with more reverb than Page; and Robby Staebler laying down frenetic drumming reminiscent of Keith Moon.

-All Them Witches are about to do a European tour this Fall (2019).
 I caught them live at the Bowery Ballroom in NYC in April, 2019 — and had a phenomenal night watching/listening to one of the best bands in the world right now.
-Absolutely draw-dropping awesome.
 A packed house — there were many there who had flew in from Europe — All Them Witches sound has caught on globally.
 (The band is from Nashville, Tennessee.)
 If this was the 1970’s, they’d be a super group you heard constantly on the radio.

 Touring their 5th Album — “ATW”